Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Introduction

 \section{Introduction}

-The widespread adoption of machine learning tools has led to data becoming a marketable good in its own right.
-This has led to the rise of data markets where companies and people can put forth payment contracts to incentivize workers to harvest data.
-Several platforms act as intermediaries in this exchange, such as the Amazon Mechanical Turk, Witkey, and Terbine.
+The growing importance of data analytics and machine learning tools for companies to remain competitive has led to data becoming a marketable good in its own right.
+The importance of data analytics has led to the rise of data markets where companies and other entities put forth payments and incentives to obtain data.
+This can come either in the form of users sharing their personal information, or in the form of workers who exert effort to harvest data.
+There exist several platforms which act as intermediaries in this exchange, such as Amazon Mechanical Turk, Witkey, and Terbine.

-The exchange of data often gives rise to problems of asymmetric information.
-In these exchanges, the data seller has more information about the quality of data than the data purchaser.
-This asymmetric information often gets modeled in a principal-agent setting: the principal (data purchaser) wishes to incentivize the agent (data source) to harvest and share high quality data, but cannot directly observe the quality of data or the effort exerted when harvesting data.

-Additionally, data as a good is special: it is a non-rivalrous good.
-(This is also sometimes referred to as a {public good} in the economics literature.)
-Once data is produced, it can be shared with multiple data purchasers at negligible marginal cost.
-Non-rivalrous goods often lead to externalities between agents, and thus free-riding and social inefficiencies are a common consequence~\cite{morgan-00}.
+There are several aspects of data markets that distinguish them from a typical commodity market.
+First, the seller often knows more about the quality of the good than the buyer.
+In the context of data markets, it is often difficult for a buyer to verify the quality of data: sellers may be hesitant to let buyers `look' at the data beforehand, and, even when in hand, it may be difficult to verify the quality of data.
+This was an issue early on with Massive Open Online Courses (MOOCs), which scaled by using peer evaluation to assign grades.
+Course participants often did not exert enough effort to accurately grade their peers and, even with peer evaluations in hand, it was difficult to determine the quality of submitted assignments~\cite{piech2013tuned, miller2005eliciting}.
+This gives rise to the problem of \textit{asymmetric information}: how can data buyers incentivize data sources to share informative and high-quality data?

+Second, data is practically costless to copy, once it has been created or collected.
+As a result, data sources are able to sell the \textit{same} data to multiple buyers.
+Exclusivity contracts are often impractical.
+In many settings, the scale of data collection can make the costs of creating and signing exclusivity contracts intractable.
+Additionally, in many corporate settings, exclusivity contracts are difficult to enforce because of a competitor's intellectual property walls, which make it difficult to show whether or not a dataset was used.
+Data is a \textit{non-rivalrous good}, which means that data sources will behave differently in settings with multiple data buyers.
+It's been shown that non-rivalry can often result in free-riding and social inefficiencies~\cite{morgan-00}.
 Data markets are no exception~\cite{westenbroek-19}.

-Finally, as data increases in importance, multiple firms will attempt to enter the data market.
-This leads to our problem formulation, where multiple principals (data purchasers) interact with the same set of agents (data sources) to incentivize the collection and sharing of a non-rivalrous good.